Li-Haowei/OnScrollAnimationWebpage_CSS-ONLY/README.md

 Slight fading in animations, text animation, color changing, and etc. With less code, comes with more effects.

 # Future work
-Inspired by this work, the improved version is <a href = "https://github.com/Li-Haowei/Scroll-Animated-Page">Scroll-Animated-Page</a>
+Inspired by this project, the improved version is <a href = "https://github.com/Li-Haowei/Scroll-Animated-Page">Scroll-Animated-Page</a>